microbug/docker-cryptostorm-client/README.md

 ```

 ### Checking that it works
 Start the container as above.
 Run `docker ps` and copy the container ID.
 Run `docker logs -f [CONTAINER ID]` to inspect the logs and check if it's working.
-Wait `$KILLSWITCH_ACTIVATION_TIME` (30s by default) and you should see the killswitch script check the current IP against the initial (pre-VPN) IP.
+After the VPN connects you should see the killswitch script check the current IP address (which should be from your VPN) against the original IP address (your host's public IP).

+Port 1194 is commonly blocked by ISPs and organisations, if that is the case you
+can try 443 instead (see the section on port striping below).

 ### Connecting other containers
 With `docker run`, you can use `--net=container:vpn_container_name`.
 With `docker-compose` you can use `network_mode: "service:vpn_container_name"`.